-A cuboid is a three-dimensional figure bounded made up of six rectangular planes, having a different magnitude of length, width and height.
+A cuboid is a three-dimensional figure bounded by six rectangular planes, having a different magnitude of length, width and height.
 If you look around and you can see a box, brick or anything in the shape of a rectangular could be cuboid.
 A cuboid(3-dimensional) can be seen made up of rectangles(2-dimensional) of different dimension when seen from any of the ends.
-The rectangular surfaces are replicate of the rectangle present opposite to them.
 In this article, we are going to discuss the definition of cuboid, total and lateral surface area of a cuboid in a detailed way.

 - Cuboid and Cube